-MITIGATION MONITORING AND REPORTING PROGRAM FOR THE 706 MISSION STREET - THE MEXICAN MUSEUM AND RESIDENTIAL TOWER PROJECT (Includes Text for Adopted Mitigation Measures and Improvement Measures) MEASURES ADOPTED AS CONDITIONS OF APPROVAL Responsibility for Implementation Schedule Monitoring/Reporting Actions and Responsibility Status/Date Completed requirements so that construction activities can be done safely and with the least possible interference with pedestrians, bicyclists, transit and vehicular traffic.
-Project sponsor and During project Project sponsor could agencies to coordinate feasible measures for maintenance of traffic during project construction.
-If required the contractor will implement the TCP as agreed upon by DPW until completion of construction activities. measure to minimize parking demand associated with construction workers, the project sponsor could request the construction contractor to encourage carpooling and transit access to the site by construction workers. project construction contractor(s) construction request the construction contractor to encourage carpooling and transit access to the site by construction workers. complete upon providing documentation of such request to the Planning Department.
+MITIGATION MONITORING AND REPORTING PROGRAM FOR THE 706 MISSION STREET - THE MEXICAN MUSEUM AND RESIDENTIAL TOWER PROJECT

+(includes Text for Adopted Mitigation Measures and Improvement Measures) MEASURES ADOPTED AS CONDITIONS OF APPROVAL Responsibility for Implementation Schedule Monitoring/Reporting Actions and Responsibility Status/Date Completed requirements so that construction activities can be done safely and with the least possible interference with pedestrians, bicyclists, transit and vehicular traffic. agencies to coordinate feasible measures for maintenance of traffic during project construction.
+If required the contractor will implement the TCP as agreed upon by DPW until completion of construction activities.
+Improvement Measure I-TR-J: Construction - Carpools.
+As an improvement measure to minimize parking demand associated with construction workers, the project sponsor could request the construction contractor to encourage carpooling and transit access to the site by construction workers.
+Project sponsor and project construction contractor(s) During project construction Project sponsor could request the construction contractor to encourage carpooling and transit access to the site by construction workers.
+Considered complete upon providing documentation of such request to the Planning Department.
 Improvement Measure I-TR-K: Construction - Truck Traffic Management.
 As an improvement measure to minimize construction traffic impacts on Third Street and Mission Street, and on pedestrian, transit and traffic operations, the construction contractor could be required to retain San Francisco Police Department traffic control officers during peak construction periods.
 Project sponsor and project construction contractor(s) During peak periods of project construction Project Sponsor to retain SFPD traffic control officers to minimize construction traffic impacts on Third Street and Mission Street, and on pedestrian, transit and traffic operations.
 DPW to monitor implementation.
 Project sponsor provides documentation of retention of San Francisco Police Department traffic control officers during peak construction periods Improvement Measure I-TR-L: Construction - Update Adjacent Businesses and Residents.
 As an improvement measure to minimize construction impacts on access for nearby institutions and businesses, DPW could require the project sponsor to provide nearby residences and adjacent businesses with regularly-updated information Project sponsor and project construction contractor(s) During project construction Project sponsor to provide nearby residences and adjacent businesses with regularly-updated Provide documentation regarding compliance with I-